| Buying Displayed

 had a similar experience, be aware of these issues that might

 arise when buying a demo, displayed piece of furniture.
+Most stores can order furniture for

 you unless the particular model you want is being discontinued.